Tyler-Altgrave/Tyler-Altgrave.github.io/warframe.md

 - Select 2 Genesis Adapters for the week
 - Complete "The Circuit" missions on Steel Path difficulty
 - Genesis Adapters are rewarded at 5th and 10th tier

+---

+## Arcon Shards

+A permanent upgrade item taken from Archons and used by the Helminth to further enhance a Warframe

+- Complete the Veilbreaker quest
+- Install the Helminth Archon Shard Segment
+- Archon Shards are awarded from Archon Hunts
+  - Archon Hunts are multi-stage missions in a battle against Narmer forces to defeat Pazuul's Archons
+  - Crimson from Archon Amar
+  - Amber from Archon Nira
+  - Azure from Archon Boreal
+- The Shard has an 80% chance of being a normal variant and 20% of being Tauforged.
+- Topaz, Violet, and Emerald Archon Shards are only obtainable through Coalescent Fusion of two Crimson, Amber, and Azure Shards.
+- 2 shards per week, 1 from the mission, 1 from Veilbreaker